ilyasbilgihan/nuxt-firebase-blog/README.md

 </p>

 ## About this application
 This is a fully functional social blog application.
-The main idea is its functionality, so I didn't keep myself busy that much with design stuff (an innocent excuse for why the app is not responsive :\ ).
+The main idea is its functionality, so I didn't keep myself busy that much with design stuff.
 I also wrote some security rules for firestore, but there are still small security issues, I will share them in a different file too.

 <a href="https://firebasestorage.googleapis.com/v0/b/nuxt-blog-exercise.appspot.com/o/external%2Ffirestore.rules?alt=media&token=a36a3eb4-b6e7-43a2-8b97-2e211dc62a31" target="_blank" title="Firebase Firestore Security Rules">Firestore security rules</a> (I am really new to writing security rules, Please inform me if you come across an insecure rule)